-Note: IAS recommends that the service goal for timeliness of permits should not include the time it takes to review and approve plans, since additional time to correct and r-review plans may be beyond the control of the organization.
-Instead it is recommended that the "timeliness" goal for permitting be broken down into "intake" (time to review and accept an application and assign plans for review) and "issuance" (time taken to issue a permit after the plans are approved).
+Note: IAS recommends that the service goal for timeliness of permits should not include the time it takes to review and approve plans, since additional time to correct and re-review plans may be beyond the control of the organization.
+Instead, it is recommended that the "timeliness" goal for permitting be broken down into "intake" (time to review and accept an application and assign plans for review) and "issuance" (time taken to issue a permit after the plans are approved).

-- 4.2.1.3.3.2 Quality (i.e. tolerance rate of errors due to staff of the system; - 4.2.1.3.3.2.1 For major errors on issued permits - 4.2.1.3.3.2.2 For minor errors on issued permits - 4.2.1.3.3.3 Staff Professionalism (i.e. quality of interactions with staff)
+- 4.2.1.3.3.2.
+Quality (i.e., tolerance rate of errors due to staff or the system) - 4.2.1.3.3.2.1.
+For major errors on issued permits - 4.2.1.3.3.2.2.
+For minor errors on issued permits - 4.2.1.3.3.3.
+Staff Professionalism (i.e., quality of interactions with staff)

-4.2.1.4 Finance
+4.2.1.4.
+Finance

-- 4.2.1.4.1 Budget shall be adequate to achieve and maintain service goals as defined in Section 2. - 4.2.1.4.4 There shall be a process to achieve and demonstrate conformance with all applicable organizational and legal requirements for the establishment and collection of fees.
+- 4.2.1.4.1.
+Budget shall be adequate to achieve and maintain service goals as defined in Section 2. - 4.2.1.4.2.
+(This section intentionally left blank for future content) - 4.2.1.4.3.
+(This section intentionally left blank for future content) - 4.2.1.4.4.
+There shall be a process to achieve and demonstrate conformance with all applicable organizational and legal requirements for the establishment and collection of fees.